PRIEST IN MY BED is a fun but revealing chapter lifted from Stones in my Clog. The damndest things sometimes happen in our chiropractic clinics.

 In short, Santie Veenstra goes to Italy to discover her roots.
 There she finds her aged uncle with an adopted son, Aldo who is a cardinal.
 Aldo has a secret liason with Sophia.
 Three children too... meantime, enjoy A Family Affair.
 Be prepared to be shocked, challenged, stirred... each of the three books are only $1 each.

 Not only the Catholic church is faced with change.
-Brian McLaren writes a challenging, and discomforting book for protestant Christians, challenging the evalengical notion that all that is required is that we are "saved" and will spent eternity in heaven.
+Brian McLaren writes a challenging, and discomforting book for protestant Christians, challenging the evangelical notion that all that is required is that we are "saved" and will spent eternity in heaven.
 Rather, Jesus' intention is that we should "bear fruit", make a difference and be a part of seeing to it that God's will on Earth is done as in Heaven.
+A rather more profound book than Stones in my Clog!

 The best book I've read in 2012: Everything must change ...